Members & Officers

 Welfare Officer – Philip Pond

 I’ve been married to Mary for 50 years and blessed with four children, 12 grandchildren and two great-grandchildren.
 (Phew!)
-It is 20 years ago this year (15 June 2022) that I was ordained a permanent deacon and appointed to serve my diaconal ministry in my home parish of St Columba’s, Selsdon.
-I retired a couple of years ago from a career as a journalist, which began in Fleet Street on The Universe national Catholic weekly newspaper in 1963.
+It is 21 years since I was ordained a permanent deacon and appointed to serve my diaconal ministry in my home parish of St Columba’s, Selsdon.
+I retired a few years ago from a career as a journalist, which began in Fleet Street on The Universe national Catholic weekly newspaper in 1963.
 As Welfare Officer for Croydon Circle it is my job to help and support Brothers and their families as well as the widows of deceased Brothers in whatever way I can.

 Provincial Councillor – Richard Pyatt